Climate of Los Angeles: Rainfall

-Because the rainy season begins in late fall and ends in early to mid spring, precipitation is measured using the water year instead of the calendar year, to give an accurate picture of each rainy season's precipitation amounts.
+Because the rainy season begins in late fall and ends in early to mid spring, precipitation is measured using the water year instead of the calendar year to give an accurate picture of each rainy season's precipitation amounts.
 Each water year begins October 1 and ends the following September 30, during the driest part of the year.

 Sometimes rainfall can occur in the summer from westward-straying monsoon thunderstorms, but this is unusual.
 Even less common is rain from remnants of dissipating eastern Pacific hurricanes.
 Los Angeles averages only 14.7 in of precipitation per year, and this is lower at the coast and higher in the mountains and foothill cities.
-This will usually occur during the summer months (usually in July–September).
 Snow is extremely rare in the Greater Los Angeles area and basin, but the nearby San Gabriel Mountains and San Bernardino Mountains typically receive a heavy amount of snow every winter season.
 The greatest snowfall recorded in downtown Los Angeles was 2 in on January 15, 1932.

 Los Angeles Airport has an estimated pan evaporation rate of 65.5 in per year.